Jon Hoke

-Jonathan David Hoke (born January 24, 1957) is an American football coach who is the Passing game coordinator and cornerbacks coach for the Chicago Bears of the National Football League (NFL).
-He previously served as the defensive coordinator at the University of Maryland, College Park from 2019 to 2020 and also served as the defensive backs coach for the Atlanta Falcons, Tampa Bay Buccaneers and Houston Texans.
+Jonathan David Hoke (born January 24, 1957) is an American former professional football defensive back and current coach who most recently served as the passing game coordinator and cornerbacks coach for the Chicago Bears of the National Football League (NFL).
+He has previously served as the defensive coordinator at the University of Maryland, College Park from 2019 to 2020, and also served as the defensive backs coach for the Atlanta Falcons, Tampa Bay Buccaneers, and Houston Texans.

 Playing career

 Hoke played high school football at Fairmont East High School in Kettering, Ohio.
 He then attended Ball State University, where he played defensive back on the football team.
 Hoke was a two-time all-Mid-American Conference (MAC) selection and his team earned league titles in 1976 and 1978.

 Hoke spent time in the NFL as a player with the Chicago Bears and Kansas City Chiefs from 1980 to 1981.

 Coaching career

 College

 Hoke embarked on a coaching career in 1982.
 As a secondary coach, he served at the University of Dayton, North Carolina State University, and Bowling Green State University.
 Hoke was hired by head coach Denny Stolz at Bowling Green and then him when Stolz was hired at San Diego State University.
 After Stolz's dismissal at San Diego State, Hoke went Kent State University, the University of Missouri, and the University of Florida.

 Hoke served as defensive coordinator for Kent State in 1993 and Florida from 1999 to 2001.
 At Florida, Hoke replaced friend Bob Stoops, who had left to become the head coach at Oklahoma.
 Hoke and Stoops had served on the same Kent State staff in 1989 under Dick Crum, and Stoops recommended Hoke as his successor.
 Hoke left Florida when Gators head coach Steve Spurrier took the head coaching job with the Washington Redskins of the National Football League (NFL).

 When Spurrier returned to college football to coach South Carolina in 2004, he asked Hoke to join him as defensive coordinator.
 After deliberating with his family, Hoke declined Spurrier's offer.

 On Wednesday, February 4, 2015, Hoke re-joined Spurrier, this time at South Carolina.

 In 2019, Hoke was hired as the defensive coordinator at the University of Maryland, College Park under head coach Mike Locksley.
 Hoke was a Broyles Award nominee in 2020 for best assistant coach in college football.